threefoldtech/rmb-rs/src/peer/plugins/readme.md

 receive a `Send` (stream) channel that accepts a `Bag` object.
 The send channel is the plugin only way to send message to remote peers by constructing an `Envelope` with all fields that is needed for message delivery, and an optional `Backlog` object that can be used to route expected responses (if there are any) back to the plugin.

+## Available Plugins

+There are two plugins already included in this implementation one of them is very simple and was mainly to be used as a simple example `rmb` implemented in the [rmb.rs](rmb.rs) file.
+It handles a request to ask the peer for its version and send a simple response.
+Can be extended later with more functionality.

+The other more complex plugin is `upload` plugin implemented in [upload.rs](upload.rs) file.
+Please read the plugin doc for explanation of its operation